Container Orchestration

 If docker-compose is installed, you’ll be informed.
 If not, you may get no output at all or a message that it couldn’t be found.
 In that case you need to install docker-compose first.
 On most Linux distributions, you can simply use the package manager to do so.

 Note that in many cases, this will install a 1.x version (python-based) only supported until June 2023.
 Version 2.x (go-based) is available from Docker.
 Follow the Install Docker Compose guide to install a 2.x version.
 Familiarize yourself with the differences between versions particularly with regard to syntax changes.
 Most of our examples are still based on Compose-V1.
+One major difference is, that compose is now a plugin of docker, even if there is still a standalone version.
+If the check above fails, you might also want to test:

 When done, create a project directory like ocis-compose in your home directory to have a common location for your Infinite Scale Compose files.